Quantum Mechanics in Terms of Realism

-Our main result is the demonstration that a realistic interpretation is possible, in contradiction to what is asserted by the Copenhagen school.
-Other interpretations of the unmodified standard formalism in terms of realism might perhaps also be possible, differing from the present one in the details of the elaboration, although to my knowledge there is none that has been elaborated to a comparable extent.
+Thus in the present work we show how one can overcome the conceptual difficulties of quantum mechanics by interpreting the formalism in terms of realism.
+The formalism is: (1) that presented in the usual textbooks \cite{Mes}, \cite{Coh}, plus: (2) a mathematical description of the reduction (collapse) process, introduced in Sec.~2.1 \cite{Jab12}.
+Actually, since 1996 a number of other "ontological" or realist interpretations have appeared, but according to them they have nothing to do with my work.

+The essential point is that the wave function $\psi ({\bf x},t)$ is taken as an objective physical field, comparable in this respect to the function $F_{\mu \nu }({\bf x},t)$ as the source-free electromagnetic field.
+This implies that $\psi $ is not merely a device for calculating the probabilities of specified outcomes of observations; it does not merely describe ``knowledge'' \cite{Hei58}.
 It is mainly for convenience of presentation that the nonrelativistic formalism is chosen, with the familiar Schr\"odinger equation and wave function as the basis of the reinterpretation.
 We think that the concepts developed will prove fruitful in the relativistic domain as well; at least we do not know of any argument that would point to the contrary.
 Everything that can be described by the Schr\"odinger equation can also be described by the Klein-Gordon, Dirac etc. equation.
-Thus we might as well have used the Klein-Gordon, Dirac, etc. equation, and used a Lorentz scalar, spinor, vector etc. instead of the Schr\"odinger scalar $\psi ({\bf x},t)$.
+Thus we might as well have used a Lorentz scalar, spinor, vector, etc. instead of the Schr\"odinger scalar $\psi ({\bf x},t)$.
+Moreover, we include photons in our considerations, that is, we treat classical electromagnetic radiation pulses on the same footing as pulses of Schr\"odinger or similar waves.

-Now, the first step in our realistic program is to take the function $\psi ({\bf x},t)$ (in the Schr\"odinger picture, say) as an objective physical field comparable in this respect to the function $F_{\mu \nu }({\bf x},t)$ as the electromagnetic field.

-However, not every $\psi $ function is so taken, but only that which refers to an elementary particle.
-And this $\psi $ function is no longer the probability amplitude of the observed behavior of the particle but is the individual elementary particle itself.
-Elementary particles are defined here as those that are listed in the Tables of Particle Properties.$^{(50)}$ Of course, this definition is based more on general consensus than on clearly defined principles.
-Essentially, what we want to say is that there are two kinds of objects, ``fundamental'' objects and others, and that our notion of $\psi $ refers only to the fundamental objects.
-For the time being we adopt the conventional defini tion in order to be definite.